Kerry Dixon: Chelsea

-During 1986, Dixon was frequently linked with a transfer to Manchester United, whose manager Ron Atkinson had long been monitoring its form, but Atkinson was sacked in November of that year and new manager Alex Ferguson did not follow up interest in Dixon, who would ultimately remain at Stamford Bridge for nearly six more years.
+During 1986, Dixon was frequently linked with a transfer to Manchester United, whose manager Ron Atkinson had long been monitoring his form, but Atkinson was sacked in November of that year and new manager Alex Ferguson did not follow up interest in Dixon, who would ultimately remain at Stamford Bridge for nearly six more years.

 Chelsea struggled in the following two seasons after a series of clashes between key players and the management saw the successful mid 1980s side gradually broken up.
-Dixon himself was dropped from the side after losing form and was close to joining Chelsea's London rivals Arsenal, though the deal eventually collapsed after Bates' intervention.
+Dixon himself was dropped from the side after losing form and was close to joining Chelsea's London rivals Arsenal, though the deal eventually collapsed after chairman Ken Bates intervened.
 Chelsea were relegated in 1988, an event which, ironically, rejuvenated his career with the club.
 He scored 25 league goals as Chelsea returned to the First Division as champions at the first attempt in 1988–89.
-A year later he scored a further 26, including a final day hat-trick against Millwall, to help Chelsea finish 5th, their highest league position since 1970.
+A year later he scored a further 26, including a final day hat-trick against Millwall, to help Chelsea finish fifth, their highest league position since 1970.
 He spent two more seasons with the club and continued to score on a regular basis, although Chelsea failed to finish higher than mid table in 1991 or 1992.
 Dixon's final serious chance of a major trophy with Chelsea came in the 1990–91 season, when they went on a good run in the League Cup but lost to Sheffield Wednesday in the semi-finals.
+They did win the short-lived Full Members Cup twice (1986 and 1990) during Dixon's spell at the club, although Dixon was injured on the occasion of the first victory in this competition.

 With 193 goals in total to his name, Dixon is Chelsea's third highest goal scorer of all time, behind only Bobby Tambling and Frank Lampard.
 He is also tenth in the club's all-time appearances list.
 His only honours with the club, however, were the two Second Division championship medals and the Full Members Cup.
+He also never got to represent the club in European competitions.

 Southampton

-Dixon left Chelsea in 1992 and joined Southampton in a £575,000 deal, where he briefly linked up with Speedie again, though not with the same success.
-During his time at Southampton he only managed nine league appearances and two goals.
+After nine years at Stamford Bridge, Dixon left Chelsea in the summer of 1992 and joined Southampton in a £575,000 deal, where he briefly linked up with Speedie again, though not with the same success.
+During his time at Southampton, he only managed nine league appearances and two goals in the new FA Premier League.

 Luton Town

-He left Southampton in February 1993 to join Luton Town on loan, with the move, a free transfer, being made permanent in October.
+After less than a year at The Dell, Dixon went on loan to Luton Town in February 1993, moving to Kenilworth Road on a free transfer when the move was made permanent in October that year.
 The highlight of his time at Luton was reaching the FA Cup semi-finals in 1994, where he faced his old side Chelsea and lost 2–0.
 He scored 20 goals in 88 appearances for Luton.